XuAnn175/Momentum-Trading-with-Risk-based-Asset-Allocation/reports/MarketMomemtumStrategy.md

 ### 3.OBV Slope

-The OBV Slope measures the average rate of change of the OBV over the past 𝑛**n** periods.
+The OBV Slope measures the average rate of change of the OBV over the past **n** periods.
 A positive slope indicates an upward trend in volume flow, while a negative slope suggests a downward trend.

 Linear Regression Approach: